What the study found

 - Research title:

-- Human cooperation declines in punctuated steps
+- Human cooperation declines in punctuated waves over time

 - Authors: